Blood Test for Pregnancy Confirmation – How Does It Work?

 - Qualitative hCG Blood Test– This is to know if the pregnancy hormone is being produced in the body or not.

-- Quantitative hCG Blood Test– This test is done 48 hours apart to determine a specific level of HCG to be measured in your body.
+- Quantitative hCG Blood Test– This test is done 48 hours apart to determine a specific level of HCG to be measured in the body.

 Qualitative Blood Serum Test